 Academic Support Services

-Every student enrolled in CSTEP meet with program staff at least three times per semester, with the initial meeting held within the first couple of weeks of the semester, followed by the second meeting after midterm grades, and a third meeting the just before finals.
-Additional meetings are scheduled, as necessary, throughout the semesters.
-Topics typically range from academics to campus engagement, college adjustment, connectivity and career preparation.
+Every CSTEP student meets with program staff at least twice per semester.
+The first meeting takes place within the first few weeks of the semester, followed by a second meeting after midterm grades, and a third meeting just before finals.
+Additional meetings are scheduled as needed throughout the semester.
+Topics usually include academics, campus engagement, college adjustment, connectivity, and career preparation.

 Academic Success Workshops

-Explore essential study skills including time management, test taking strategies, note taking and textbook reading, to name a few.
-Learn how to incorporate these and other study skills into your daily habits.
+Explore key study skills, including time management, test-taking strategies, note-taking, and textbook reading.
+Learn how to integrate these and other skills into your daily routines.

 Peer Mentoring

-CSTEP participants are connected with an upperclassman mentor once enrolled in the Summer Transition Program.
-Student mentors help first-year and transfer students navigate the campus community and ease transition to college life.
+CSTEP participants are paired with an upper-class student mentor when they join the Summer Transition Program.
+Student mentors assist first-year and transfer students in navigating campus and making a smooth transition to college life.

 Student Research

-Discuss research options and how to get involved with a research project.
-There are also chances to present at the Annual CSTEP Statewide Student Conference and elsewhere throughout the US, where funding to attend is available.
+Explore research options and ways to get involved with a research project.
+There are also opportunities to present at the Annual CSTEP Statewide Student Conference and other events across the US, with funding available to attend.

 Student Career Development